seedstack/website/content/docs/seed/maven-plugin/package.md

     mvn org.seedstack:seedstack-maven-plugin:package

-## Lightweight Capsule

-A lightweight Capsule rely on Maven to download its dependencies the first time it is run.
-To build such a Capsule, use the following command:

-    mvn org.seedstack:seedstack-maven-plugin:package -Dlight

-{{% callout warning %}}
-Note that you will need a fully configured Maven environment on the machine you want to the run a lightweight Capsule on.
-It is NOT recommended for production environment as it introduce a potential variability at execution time (should a dependency contents change for instance).
-{{% /callout %}}

 # Running a capsule

 To run a capsule, you simply execute it as a plain executable JAR:

     java [jvm-args] -jar my-capsule.jar [args...]

-You can specify any argument to the JVM or to the program as usual.
+In addition to any argument already specified in the capsule manifest (with the plugin parameters described above), you can specify any argument to the JVM or to the program as usual.

 {{% callout tips %}}
 A lot of options can be specified to alter the default behavior of the Capsule itself.
 Please refer to the [Capsule user-guide](http://www.capsule.io/user-guide/)